Skip to content

 These recent posts explore how the Lord’s Prayer, spiritual formation, and the call to lead a quiet life shape our everyday faith—guiding our rhythms, relationships, ministry, and understanding of God’s Kingdom.

-• Book Review: How to Pray by Pete GreigJuly 30, 2025
+• Book Review: Pray by Neil ColeSeptember 18, 2025

 Lead A Quiet Life Blog